-Systems Engineering (SE) is an interdisciplinary area that designs and / or improves engineering, organizational and societal systems.
-Our students are exposed to systems, management, business and engineering concepts and applications, and have the necessary understanding and skills to work on and / or supervise multidisciplinary projects.
+Industrial and systems engineering is an interdisciplinary area that designs or improves engineering, organizational and societal systems.
+In our program you’ll be exposed to systems, management, business, and engineering concepts and applications.

 - Create, analyze and improve complex systems